-- 2.1 Commitment at Closing.
-From and including the date of this Agreement and prior to the Facility Termination Date, each Lender severally agrees, on the terms and conditions set forth in this Agreement, to (i) make Loans to the Borrower and (ii) participate in (a) Letters of Credit issued upon the request and for the account of RSC (the Letters of Credit issued upon the request and for the account of RSC (the Letters of Credit issued pursuant to clauses (a) and (b) of this sentence are referred to collectively as "Facility LCs") provided that, after giving effect to the making of each such Loan and the issuance of each such Facility LC, such Lender's Outstanding Credit Exposure shall not exceed its Commitment and conditioned, in the case of the RSC Facility LC, upon the execution and delivery to Agent prior to the issuance thereof of the RSC Guaranty Agreement and, if requested by Agent, a certified copy of resolutions of the governing body of RSC authorizing the request for the issuance of the RSC Facility LC.
+2.1 Commitment at Closing.
+From and including the date of this Agreement and prior to the Facility Termination Date, each Lender severally agrees, on the terms and conditions set forth in this Agreement, to (i) make Loans to the Borrower and (ii) participate in (a) Letters of Credit issued upon the request and for the account of the Borrower, and (b) the RSC Letter of Credit if issued upon the request and for the account of the Borrower, and (b) of this sentence are referred to collectively as "Facility LCs") provided that, after giving effect to the making of each such Loan and the issuance of each such Facility LC, such Lender's Outstanding Credit Exposure shall not exceed its Commitment and conditioned, in the case of the RSC Facility LC, upon the execution and delivery to Agent prior to the issuance thereof of the RSC Guaranty Agreement and, if requested by Agent, a certified copy of resolutions of the governing body of RSC authorizing the request for the issuance of the RSC Facility LC.
 Subject to the terms of this Agreement, the Borrower may borrow, repay and reborrow at any time prior to the Facility Termination Date.
 The Commitments to extend credit hereunder shall expire on the Facility Termination Date.
-The LC Issuer will issue Facility LCs hereunder on the terms and conditions set forth in Section 2.19. - 2.2 Required Payments; Termination.
-The Aggregate Outstanding Credit Exposure and all other unpaid Obligations shall be paid in full by the Borrower on the Facility Termination Date. - 2.3 Ratable Loans.
+The LC Issuer will issue Facility LCs hereunder on the terms and conditions set forth in Section 2.19.

+2.2 Required Payments; Termination.
+The Aggregate Outstanding Credit Exposure and all other unpaid Obligations shall be paid in full by the Borrower on the Facility Termination Date.

+2.3 Ratable Loans.
 Each Advance hereunder shall consist of Loans made from the several Lenders ratably according to their Pro Rata Shares.